wolfoo2931/js-kick-off/README.md

 - [Browserify](http://browserify.org/) to bundle everything (no webpack but simple and functional)
 - [Google Closure Compiler](https://github.com/google/closure-compiler) for minimizing the bundled js file

-It's intended frontend projects which do not have server logic in the same code base.
+It's intended for frontend projects which do not have server logic in the same code base.

 ## Why this Boilerplate?